 The Valley Regional Fire Authority (VRFA) Wildland Firefighting Program provides Type-1 (Structural Fire Engine) and Type-5 (Brush Firefighting Engine) response capabilities to King County Zone-3 via mutual and automatic aid requests.
 The VRFA also provides Regional, State Wide and Out of State response capabilities via the Department of Natural Resources requests, Washington State Fire Mobilization requests and through Emergency Management Assistance Compact (EMAC) Agreements.
-In 2018 the VRFA responded to 8 major wildland fires in support of partners at the Department of Natural Resources, The State of Washington and the State of California.
+In 2021 the VRFA responded to 7 major wildland fires in support of partners at the Department of Natural Resources, The State of Washington, The State of Oregon and the State of California.